 Section 1: About the provider

 Service provider This should be the name of registered provider

+Address of service provider Where the applicant is an organisation, this should be the address of the organisation's principal or registered office Where the applicant is an individual, this should be the individual's correspondence address;

 Legal entity Individual

 Limited company

 Public limited company

 Limited liability partnership

 Charitable company

 Charitable incorporated organisation

 Other corporate body

 Committee

 Charitable trust

 Other unincorporated body

 Local Authority

 Local Health Board

 Partnership

 Responsible individual This should be the name of the person designated as the responsible individual

 Manager of service This should be the name of the person who will manage the service on a day to day basis.

 Name of service

-Address of service

-Section 2: Description of the location of the service
+Address of service This should be the address of the place at which the service is provided or the addresses of the office or offices from which the service will be provided.

+Other relevant address (domiciliary support, fostering, adoption, adult placement and advocacy services only) This should detail the addresses of any other office or offices, which are used in connection with the provision of the service.